 1. Preheat the oven to 400 degrees F and bring a pot of water to boil.

 2. In a medium bowl, whisk together 1 cup of buttermilk, 3 tablespoons of melted and cooled butter, 3 tablespoons of canola oil, and 2 large eggs until well blended.
 Set aside.

 3. In a large bowl, combine 1 cup of all-purpose flour,1 cup of course-ground yellow cornmeal, 4 tablespoons of brown sugar, 2 1/2 teaspoons of baking powder, 1/4 teaspoon of baking soda, and salt.

 4. Pour the liquid ingredients into the dry and combine fully, then fold in the cup of shredded gouda.
 It is important to always go from wet to dry, to avoid overworking your flour and making lumps.
-The other way can result in a rubbery dough and unless you are making chew toys, we just don’t want that!
+The other way can result in a rubbery dough, and unless you are making chew toys, we just don’t want that!

 5. The water should be boiling now.
 Add the broccoli florets and blanch them for just a minute, until they turn bright green.
 Quickly strain them and transfer them to the ice bath.
 Once the florets has completely cooled, strain them and let ’em dry.